 - Your current solutions will not become outdated within the next couple of years.

-- Your current solutions already integrate seamlessly with project management, partner relationship management, enterprise resource planning, customer service, marketing tools, billing, and other such business operations systems.
+- Your current solutions already integrate seamlessly with project management, relationship management, enterprise resource planning, customer service, marketing tools, billing, and other such business operations systems.

 - Your customer service teams, marketing teams, and sales teams all have the same visibility into customer interactions, order history, order status, and prior customer service tickets.